 Students may choose to pursue a traditional Bachelor of Arts Degree in theatre, or may audition for the Bachelor of Fine Arts professional training degrees.
-A Bachelor of Science Degree with a major in Theatre Education is offered for students wishing to teach at the high school level.
 Interdisciplinary programs in music theatre, arts management, and dance are also available to the student.

-This tailor-made, personal approach to theatre training results in a proven program of study which thoroughly prepares each individual for his or her next career step, whether it be working in the professional theatre, graduate school, or the high school classroom.
+This tailor-made, personal approach to theatre training results in a proven program of study which thoroughly prepares each individual for his or her next career step, whether it be working in the professional theatre or graduate school.
 This personal approach to theatre education has made our program successful for almost 50 years, and promises to be the key to effectively preparing theatre artists and community-minded citizens for the next century.

 Throughout its extensive theatre production programming, the Viterbo University Theatre and Music Theatre Department strives to: